 When people experience electrical issues with their vehicle, they’re quick to think it’s the battery’s fault.
 But if you have a newer battery and you’re still having these electrical problems, then it’s likely the alternator that is at fault.

 This one’s pretty obvious.
-The typical lifespan of a new alternator should be between 5 and 8 years.
+The typical lifespan of a new alternator is somewhere in the 5 to 8 year range.
 If it has been that long and you have electrical issues, then your alternator may simply be worn out and needs to be replaced.

 Related: Symptoms of a Bad Alternator